syndesisio/syndesis.io/content/docs/connectors.md

 weight: 20
 ---

 One of the most important features of Syndesis is to be able to connect to a variety of sources and destinations.
-The middleware developed is going to take care of transparently of the integration to such source/destination of data requiring a custom development of the specific transport involved in the chosen component.
+This middleware product will transparently take care of the integration of such data source/destination.
+It just requires a custom development of the specific transport involved in the chosen component.

 Since Apache Camel is providing a large [offering of integrations components](https://camel.apache.org/components.html), Syndesis does offer the possibility to use them thanks to a proxy component whose goal is to identify the component and provide the correct configuration settings to make them available through the user interface.

 ### Tutorial
 We will use as a reference the development of a connector for MongoDB and we will try to show explicitly all the configuration and development you will have to perform in order to develop your own connector.

-If you haven’t done yet, fork the syndesis project, check it out locally and familiarize with its structure.
+If you haven’t done it yet, fork the syndesis project, check it out locally and familiarize with its structure.
 Also you may want to read the [engineering guidelines](https://syndesis.io/community/contributing/#1-fork-the-repository) before starting to work on it.
 ### Camel upstream component
 The first thing you will have to do is to have a look at the list of camel components provided in the introduction.
 Fortunately there is quite a lot of components available, so you should be lucky as in the example I’m going to show for [MongoDB](https://camel.apache.org/mongodb.html).